 Chow’s relationship with film is entwined with her hometown.
 “My parents took me to the cinema to watch movies from a very young age.
 I’ve always been an addict of television, films and pop culture,” she says.
 International audiences, however, were first introduced to and enchanted by the city through the 1960 production The World of Suzie Wong, and by the inimitable martial artist Bruce Lee, whose popularity endures to this day.

 Of course, the city is much transformed from the world of Suzie Wong, but not beyond recognition.
-Progress has reshaped the waterfront and much of the colonial architecture has made way for glass and steel structures, but sampans still bob in Aberdeen Harbour and timeless tong lau can be found wedged between contemporary buildings, the intoxicating allure of old Hong Kong all the more pronounced for its proximity to the modern metropolis.
+Progress has reshaped the waterfront and much of the architecture has made way for glass and steel structures, but sampans still bob in Aberdeen Harbour and timeless tong lau can be found wedged between contemporary buildings, the intoxicating allure of old Hong Kong all the more pronounced for its proximity to the modern metropolis.

 However, Chow believes there is a difference in how Hong Kong is represented by directors who are more familiar with the city.
 “I think international filmmakers like the setting, they like the aesthetics, they like the chaos,” she says.
 “But then Hong Kong filmmakers are different, they tell Hong Kong stories.
 To them, Hong Kong is not just a set, it’s part of the story, it’s a character.”